Dodgers vs. Guardians Player Props Betting Odds

 Betts Stats

-- Betts hopes to build on a nine-game hitting streak in this matchup.
-In his last 10 games he is hitting .432 with two doubles, three home runs, three walks and nine RBI.
+- Betts will look for his 11th straight game with a hit in this contest.
+In his last 10 outings he is batting .500 with three doubles, three home runs, four walks and nine RBI.

 Betts Recent Games